mattferris/sam/Readme.md

 https://www.example.com/assets/css/remote.css
 ```

-If there was more then once asset on the remote host, you could use variables to
+If there was more then one asset on the remote host, you could use variables to
 make your life easier.

 ```